 - Eye burning

 Seek immediate medical help.
-Do NOT make a person throw up unless you are told to do so by a doctor or poison control.
+DO NOT make a person throw up unless you are told to do so by a health care provider or poison control.

 Before Calling Emergency

 - Name of product (as well as the ingredients and strength, if known)

 - The time it was swallowed

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 For a POISON EMERGENCY call:1-800-222-1222ANYWHERE IN THE UNITED STATESThis national hotline number will let you talk to experts in poisoning.
 This ...